jmajerus/home-assistant-stale-data-proposal/heater-safety-lessons.md

 ---

 ## **1️⃣ The Danger of Runaway Radiant Flux**
-A **2004 report from the U.S. Consumer Product Safety Commission** ([link](https://www.cpsc.gov/s3fs-public/pdfs/blk_media_HeaterFeb04.pdf)) explains how certain heaters, particularly **radiant heaters**, can **overheat objects indefinitely** due to uncontrolled energy transfer.
+A **2004 letter to Underwriters Laboratories from the U.S. Consumer Product Safety Commission** ([link](https://www.cpsc.gov/s3fs-public/pdfs/blk_media_HeaterFeb04.pdf)) explains how certain heaters, particularly **radiant heaters**, can **overheat objects indefinitely** due to uncontrolled energy transfer.
 Unlike air heaters, radiant heaters do not stop heating an object once it reaches a stable temperature.

-🚨 **Critical Safety Warning from the CPSC Report:**
+🚨 **Critical Safety Warning from the CPSC Letter:**
 > "Unlike air heaters, radiant heaters have the possibility of raising the surface temperature of an object in the path of the radiant flux very high.
 With a heating element temperature of hundreds of degrees Celsius, radiant heaters will continue to transfer energy to objects after they